jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

    - No credit (significantly incomplete implementation). (-5)
    - Uses std::vector, std::list, or data structures which have not been covered in this class. (-5)
    - Uses iterators in the code (okay for iterating through something other than the lists). (-5)
+   - Does not define the Node class. (-5)
+   - Defines another class other than the Node class. (-5)
+   - Uses the keyword struct. (-5)
    <!--- Member variables are public. (-2)-->
  - OUTPUT OPERATOR OVERLOADING (2 pts)
    - Does not overload the output (&lt;&lt;) operator. (-2)